3 Ways to Let Go of Your Spouse’s Past Mistakes - Crosswalk Couples Devotional - December 7

 Football season is in full swing, and for some reason, watching football seems to turn my thoughts to how it applies to marriage.

-Last season when Chicago Bears’ Cody Parkey failed to kick a field goal which would have led them to win the wildcard playoff game, it didn’t seem to matter that he had scored 9 of the 15 points, bringing them to almost win.
+A few seasons ago, when Chicago Bears’ Cody Parkey failed to kick a field goal which would have led them to win the wildcard playoff game, it didn’t seem to matter that he had scored 9 of the 15 points, bringing them to almost win.

 Instead, his unsuccessful attempt became the focus of the game.